-11. Medical Monitoring
+10. Health Monitoring

-OHS Regulations of most jurisdictions require employers to perform medical monitoring of workers for signs of illnesses associated with hazardous substances to which they're exposed.
-Unfortunately, there are currently no established biological exposure indices for mesothelioma, asbestosis and other asbestos illnesses.
+OHS Regulations of most jurisdictions require employers to monitor workers for biological signs of illnesses associated with hazardous substances to which they're exposed.
+Unfortunately, there are currently no established biological exposure indices for mesothelioma, asbestositis and other asbestos illnesses.
 However, there are tests that can be used for early detection of symptoms associated with asbestos exposure, including annual pulmonary function tests to detect decreased lung functionality and chest x-rays to detect scarring in the lung [ECP, Sec.
 11].

-12. Recordkeeping
+11. Recordkeeping